Glastonbury 2024: Taylor Swift and Rihanna rumoured to be headliners

 Glastonbury Festival 2023 just ended on 25 June and we are already excited for the next one.
 To get us hyped up, they’ve already announced the dates for Glastonbury 2024.
-The festival is confirmed to take place from 26-30 June 2024.
+The festival is confirmed to take place from 26 to 30 June 2024.

 Glastonbury 2024 dates and rumoured headliners: